FREE SHIPPING with code "FALL" on all orders over $2,000.

 Electric bikes have experienced a surge in popularity as a sustainable and efficient mode of transportation.
 With more people embracing this eco-friendly alternative, ensuring they are equipped with well-functioning brakes for optimal safety is essential.
 Brakes are crucial for controlling the speed and maneuverability of e-bikes and ensuring a rider’s confidence on the road.

 Due to their superior stopping power and performance, disc brakes are used in brands like Specialized electric bikes or models like the Aventon Sinch or Super73 R. Disc brakes on an electric bike consist of a circular metal rotor attached to the wheel hub, a type of shiny metal disc.
-Near the rotor, they have a clamp-like device called a caliper, which holds brake pads that press against the discs when you squeeze the brakes, helping you stop the bike.
+Near the brake rotor, they have a clamp-like device called a brake caliper, which holds brake pads that press against the discs when you squeeze the brakes, helping you stop the bike.

 Disc brakes offer reliable stopping power, excellent modulation and are less affected by wet conditions, making them a popular choice for electric bikes.